wslider/malayalam-explorer-experimental/README.md

         - persist data?
         - user progress on flashcards?
         - user prefferences and settings?
-        - images and data for notecards .. earmark some to review again
+        - malExampleTranslits and data for notecards .. earmark some to review again

     Persist Data in Local Storage:
     - remember user progress on flashcards and settings